Where is David James now?

 A man with expensive tastes, James declared himself bankrupt in 2014 and had to auction off a lot of his football memorabilia including 150 player’s shirts that he had collected during his playing days.

 Reports suggested that he had earned £25 million in his 20 year career which included a lucrative modelling contract with Armani.

-In October 2014 David James joined Indian Super League side Kerala Blasters as player coach for the inaugural 10 week season.
+In October 2014 he joined Indian Super League side Kerala Blasters as player coach for the inaugural 10 week season.

-Following the sacking of Luton Town manager John Still in December 2015, David James was the bookies favourite to become their new manager but the role went to Brighton’s first team coach Nathan Jones.
+Following the sacking of Luton Town manager John Still in December 2015, James was the bookies favourite to become their new manager but the role went to Brighton’s first team coach Nathan Jones.